willymcallister/willymcallister.github.io/_articles/thevenin-howto.md

 * Run **DC** analysis again.
 * The the current and voltage will be different values, but will still match for the original circuit and the two equivalents.

-They are always be the same because both circuits have the same $i$-$v$ equation.
+They are always the same because both circuits have the same $i$-$v$ equation.
 Pretty cool, eh?

 * If you want to simulate the superposition solutions, suppress the sources one at a time in the two versions in the lower left and run **DC** again.

 ## Example 2